Rattlesnark/Fooder/README.md

 CoreData -> Just use web database?
 Firebase -> Taro's work.
 Functionality unknown.
 Will be presented.
 Auth0 -> Taro's work.
 Somewhat functional.
 Will be presented.
-Cloudinator -> Marcus's work.
+Cloudinary -> Marcus's work.
 Functionality unknown.
 Will be presented.

 Notes:
 - FB auth error due to FB app not install on device.